rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 ================================
-Moddeling Assumptions of the MVS
+Modeling Assumptions of the MVS
 ================================

 Component models